Lesson 4: Series and Parallel Resistors

 • Resistors in parallel divide current (and more current travels down paths with less resistance).
 Parallel circuits are useful, for example, in powering multiple LEDs.

-Image shows two diagrams: on the left is a circuit with series resistors and on the right is a circuit with parallel resistors.
+Two circuit diagrams side by side: on the left, a series resistor circuit with R1 and R2 connected end-to-end in a single loop with a battery; on the right, a parallel resistor circuit with R1 and R2 on separate branches sharing the same two nodes.
 Figure.
 An example of series resistors (left) and parallel resistors (right).
-Images made PowerPoint.
+Images made in PowerPoint.

 Equivalent resistances